 Through the postgraduate application service, students can search and apply for a range of postgraduate courses across some selected universities in the UK.
 Currently, only around 12 institutions in the UK receive applications through this service.

-UCAS Media is a commercial enterprise owned by the organisation which provides a range of marketing and candidate recruitment services including online advertising, email marketing, print advertising etc.
+UCAS Media is a commercial enterprise owned by the organization which provides a range of marketing and candidate recruitment services including online advertising, email marketing, print advertising, etc.

 Apprenticeships in United Kingdom

 UCAS is a platform where you can find different types of alternatives such as apprenticeships.
 Candidates will be able to find different apprenticeships in areas like England, Scotland, Northern Ireland and Wales at different entry levels as well as explore entry requirements and top providers in the area.
 Apprenticeship is a great segue to boost your career and gain practical skills and experience in the right industry.